Felsin/Valhalleth/README.md

 # Valhalleth
-Python script to autorefresh IPFS/IPFN hosted ENS site with a dynamic website showing a progress counter for Eth price reaching $10,000
+This is a Python script to autorefresh IPFS/IPFN hosted ENS site with a dynamic website showing a progress counter for Eth price reaching $10,000

 Visit Valhall.eth.link for an example.